 About the Fund

 The National Fund for Excellence in American Indian Education (also referred to as "The Fund") is a Congressionally chartered organization dedicated to leveraging resources to improve educational opportunities for students attending Bureau of Indian Education (BIE) schools across the United States.
-The Fund aims to support community-led efforts that foster students' Native language and culture, leading to academic and life success.
+The Fund aims to support community-led efforts that foster students' academic and life success.

-All Native American students are fluent in their Native language and prepared for a healthy and thriving future grounded in a strong and adaptable academic foundation and Indigenous knowledge.
+All Native American students are prepared for a healthy and thriving future grounded in a strong and adaptable academic foundation and Indigenous knowledge.

 Bureau of Indian Education (BIE) Schools and Demographics